Jock Mahoney: Later career and death

 In the 1980s, Mahoney made guest appearances on the television series B. J. and the Bear and The Fall Guy.
 During the final years of his life, he was a popular guest at film conventions and autograph shows.

 Mahoney died of a second stroke at age 70 on December 14, 1989, two days after being involved in an automobile accident in Bremerton, Washington.
 His ashes were scattered into the Pacific Ocean.

 Personal life

 Mahoney was married three times, with three children and five stepchildren.
 His first wife was Lorraine O'Donnell, with whom he had two children, Kathleen O'Mahoney and Jim O'Mahoney, before their divorce.
 He next married actress Margaret Field in 1952.
 Their daughter, Princess O'Mahoney, was born six months later.
 Margaret Field already had two young children, Richard D. Field and Sally Field, from her first marriage.
 Mahoney and Field divorced in June 1968.
-In her 2018 memoir, In Pieces, Sally Field wrote that Mahoney subjected her to sexual abuse throughout her childhood, up to the age 14.
+In her 2018 memoir, In Pieces, Sally Field wrote that Mahoney subjected her to sexual abuse throughout her childhood, up to the age of 14.

 Mahoney's daughter, Princess O'Mahoney, later became a television and film assistant director.